PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: PoTable

 \subsection{Plan-then-Execute Reasoning}

 To accomplish the entire table reasoning task by completing each stage-specific goal, \textsc{PoTable} conducts plan-then-execute reasoning through the collaboration of an integrated LLM and a Python interpreter.
-It contains a planning phase to produce a list of executable stage operations, and an executing phase to generate code and perform real-time code running.
+Different from conventional \textit{chain-of-thought} \cite{CoT} prompting, the plan-then-execute reasoning divides the planning phase and the executing phase to further refine the reasoning process and improve accuracy.
+Specifically, \textsc{PoTable} contains a planning phase to produce a list of executable stage operations, and an executing phase to generate code and perform real-time code generation, running and feedback.
 The capabilities of LLMs in thinking decomposition and code generation are deeply promoted to improve reasoning quality.
-This approach also enjoys the benefits of structured table memorization and precise computational results with the utilization of symbolic tools.
+Additionally, this approach also enjoys the benefits of structured table memorization and precise computational results with the utilization of symbolic tools.
+The overall procedure of \textsc{PoTable} is illustrated in Algorithm~\ref{alg}.